Brickleberry

-Brickleberry is an American adult animated sitcom created by Waco O'Guin and Roger Black for the basic cable network Comedy Central.
+Brickleberry is an American adult animated sitcom created by Waco O'Guin and Roger Black for the basic cable network Comedy Central, which aired from September 25, 2012 to April 14, 2015.
 Executive produced by O'Guin, Black, and comedian Daniel Tosh, the series follows a group of park rangers as they work through their daily lives in the fictional Brickleberry National Park.
+The show garnered mixed reviews from critics, but it has gained a cult following.

 Synopsis

 The series follows a group of park rangers as they work through their daily lives in the fictional Brickleberry National Park.